-During the 1997 meeting the IWC/SC agreed that the lack of the working definition of stocks and sub-stocks is a general problem, not for JARPA alone, and therefore, needs to be addressed by the Committee (IWC, 1998).
-The Committee has established a Working Group on Stock Definition, where this particular topic is discussed annually.
-However, the Committee has not reached an agreement on the definition of stocks for management purpose.
+During the 1997 Meeting the SC agreed that the lack of the working definition of stocks and sub-stocks is a general problem, not for JARPA alone, and therefore, needs to be addressed by the Committee (IWC, 1998b).
+The Committee established a Working Group on Stock Definition, in which this particular topic has been discussed annually.
+However, the Committee has not reached yet to an agreement on the definition of stocks for management purpose.